omerhakim/Lab_Mod3/README.md

 # UTC Credit Dataset
 ## Prediction of Credit Card Default in Taiwan

-This UTC data set deals with the case of customers default payments in Taiwan.
+This UTC data set deals with the case of customers default payments in Taiwan in the year 2005.
 My model try to predict the probability of credit default for a costumer in the following month.
-For my model I examined and compared three different machine learning methods: Logistic Regression,K Nearest Neighbors and Decision Tree.
-My goal was to reach the highest possible f1 score, The F1 score is the harmonic average of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.
+For my model I examined and compared three different machine learning algorithms: Logistic Regression,K Nearest Neighbors and Decision Tree.
+My goal was to reach the highest possible f1 score.
+The F1 score is the harmonic average of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.

 More details about the data set and the UTC research can be found in the UTC website - https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients#

-Following is the Attribute information from the UTC website:
+Following is the Attributes information from the UTC website:

 <img src = "./images/image2.png"  width = 1150  height = 250>